InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/sound.md

-sufficiently many iterations of development, it will be ready for widespread use when we will attain the point of spiritual singularity, marking the apex of a spirituality-driven, technological civilization.
+sufficiently many iterations of development, it will be ready for widespread use when we will attain the point of spiritual singularity, the apex of a spirituality-driven, technological civilization.